rachev3/basketball-highlights-extractor/TECHNICAL_DOCUMENT.md

 1. **RMS Energy Calculation**: We calculate the root-mean-square (RMS) energy in decibels over short time windows (0.5-second windows with 0.1-second hops)
 2. **Peak Detection**: We use SciPy's `find_peaks` function to identify local maxima in the audio energy
 3. **Frequency Analysis**: We analyze the frequency content of each peak to identify and filter out referee whistles
+4. **Time Separation Enforcement**: We ensure a minimum of 1 minute between detected peaks to avoid clustered highlights
-4. **Thresholding**: We use a percentile-based threshold (95th percentile) to focus on only the loudest moments
+5. **Thresholding**: We use a percentile-based threshold (95th percentile) to focus on only the loudest moments
-5. **Selection**: We sort the detected peaks by intensity and select the top N based on user configuration
+6. **Selection**: We sort the detected peaks by intensity and select the top N based on user configuration

 ### 3. Referee Whistle Filtering